 Total Units in the Major: 57

 General Education Units: 45

 Total Units Required for the B.A.
 Degree: 120

-An approved subject matter program leading to a Single Subject teaching credential in art (K-12) is available.
-The purpose of the subject matter program in art education is to provide students with a strong foundation in and understanding of visual art, and with coursework and field experiences necessary to teach visual art to the diverse public school student populations in the secondary schools of California.
-The academically rigorous and intellectually stimulating Art Education Program curriculum reflects and builds upon the Visual and Performing Arts Content Standards for California Public Schools K-12: Visual Art (2001) and California State Visual Art Curriculum Framework, and establishes a basis for continued professional development during their teaching career.
+An approved Subject Matter Program leading to a Single Subject Teaching Credential in Art (K-12) is available.
+The purpose of the Subject Matter Program in Art Education is to provide students with a strong foundation in and understanding of visual art, as well as coursework and field experiences necessary to teach visual art to the diverse public school student populations in the secondary schools of California.
+The academically rigorous and intellectually stimulating Art Education program curriculum reflects and builds upon the Visual and Performing Arts Content Standards for California Public Schools K-12: Visual Art (2001) and California State Visual Art Curriculum Framework, and it establishes a basis for continued professional development during their teaching career.

 Contact the Art Department Advisement Center at (818) 677-2348 for information about the Art Subject Matter Program for the Single Subject Credential.
+See also the disclosure statement regarding Programs Leading to Licensure and Credentialing.
 Here are the steps to prepare for the Single Subject Credential:

 - Choose an area of concentration.

 - Grade of “B” or better in ART 579/L, ART 585/L, ART 586/L and ART 590.